davidhtien/firewall-framework/README.md

 At this point you can either

-1. install git and then clone this repog
+1. install git and then clone this repo
 2. or just download the files from https://drive.google.com/file/d/0Bwor7RzmbQy7VHMwSldwZGRXUlk/view?usp=sharing

 cd into the folder where the files are and run